linsomniac/python-unittest-skeleton/README.markdown

   * Edit this file and search for "XXX".

-  * Copy "Makefile" into your test directory.
+  * Copy "Makefile" into your tests directory.
 It should work without modification.

-  * If you are doing bootle web development, copy "test_bottle.py" into your "test" directory and rename it to something more useful.
+  * If you are doing bootle web development, copy "test_bottle.py" into your "tests" directory and rename it to something more useful.